The plan for corporate domination of Americans

 Back in the early 1970’s most Americans wouldn’t have guessed it, but the wealthy had been on what they considered to be a “bad run” for decades.
 They found themselves still living down the lasting impressions of the Gilded Age, the Stock Market Crash, the Great Depression, and corruption.
 Those sentiments were compounded by science catching up to the fact that industries had been poisoning the air, water, ground, and us all along – worse was the fact that the government was starting to do something about it.
 The wealthy were certainly still making more and more money, but they were also acutely aware that government action was increasingly in favor of working-class citizens and there were no signs of that letting up.
 In fact, they knew all too well that the wealth gap had been steadily shrinking since the late 1930s.

-There is nothing the predator elite fear more than a powerful working class.
-If the working class is stronger and more influential on our government then that means the wealthy are losing their power and control.
-In the minds of the predator elite, the working class had their fun.
+There is nothing the corporate class fears more than a powerful working class.
+If the working class is stronger and more influential in our government, that means the wealthy are losing their power and control.
+In the minds of the corprate class, the working class had their fun.
 They had their little taste of a brighter future.
 Now, like petulant little brats getting out of control during recess, they had to be put in their place.

 The Chamber has been protecting the turf of Corporate America since 1912 and they certainly noticed the tides slowly shifting against them during the middle part of the 20th century.